Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	$wc.DownloadFile($source, $ps1_dest)
 	.\Download_Scripts_SQLDW_Walkthrough.ps1 –DestDir 'C:\tempSQLDW'

-After successful execution, your current working directory changes to _-DestDir_.
+After successful execution, your current working directory changes to _DestDir_.
 You should be able to see screen like below:

 ![][19]

-In your _-DestDir_, execute the following PowerShell script in administrator mode:
+In your _DestDir_, execute the following PowerShell script in administrator mode:

 	./SQLDW_Data_Import.ps1